kanehama14/freemarket_sample_73f/README.md

 ### Association
 - has_one :delivery_destination
 - has_many :images
-- has_many :categories1
+- belongs_to :catergory
-- has_many :condition
+- belongs_to :conditions
-- has_many :delivery_fee
+- belongs_to :delivery_fee
-- has_many :prefectures
+- belongs_to :prefectures
-- has_many :delivery_days
+- belongs_to :delivery_days
-- has_many :status
+- belongs_to :statuses
 - belongs_to :user

 ## imagesテーブル